jfreedman0212/freedman.dev/src/content/posts/server-setup.md

 [^3]: Might be a good idea to allow SSH over IPv6 too.
 I don't remember why I explicitly set this option.
 [^4]: Google Domains shows the whole domain, but Linode only showed the subdomain part.
 So, the first two records would be blank, but then the last 2 would just contain "src".
 [^5]: The "apache2" verbiage is Debian-specific.
 Some distros refer to it as "httpd".
 It's the same software with the same configuration, just different names.
+[^6]: "I didn't even listen, you just talked at me for 20 minutes straight without letting me get a word in" -Amaya